dbuscombe-usgs/doodle_labeller/README.md

 What is generally required in the above case is a semi-supervised tool for efficient image labeling, based on sparse examples provided by a human annotator.
 Those sparse annotations are used by a secondary automated process to estimate the class of every pixel in the image.
 The number of pixels annotated by the human annotator is typically a small fraction of the total pixels in the image.

-`Doodler` is a tool for exemplative, not exhaustive, labelling.
+`Doodler` is a tool for "exemplative", not exhaustive, labeling.
 The approach taken here is to freehand label only some of the scene, then use a model to complete the scene.
 Sparse annotations are provided to a Conditional Random Field (CRF) model, that develops a scene-specific model for each class and creates a dense (i.e. per pixel) label image based on the information you provide it.
 This approach can reduce the time required for detailed labeling of large and complex scenes by an order of magnitude or more.

-This tool is also set up to tackle image labelling in stages, using minimal annotations.
+This tool is also set up to tackle image labeling in stages, using minimal annotations.
 For example, by labeling individual classes then using the resulting binary label images as masks for the imagery to be labeled for subsequent classes.
-Labeling is acheived using the `doodler.py` script
+Labeling is achieved using the `doodler.py` script

 Label images that are outputted by `doodler.py` can be merged using `merge.py`, which uses a CRF approach again to refine labels based on a windowing approach with 50% overlap.
 This refines labels further based on the underlying image.